dqops/dqo/docs/reference/yaml/monitoring/table-daily-monitoring-checks.md

 ___

-## TableAccuracyDailyMonitoringChecksSpec
+## TableAvailabilityDailyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a table level that are verifying the accuracy of the table, comparing it with another reference table.
+Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.